aram208/slide_swiper/README.md

 ## Tips
 The algorithm is using the concept of _running average_.
-When starting, make sure to not have any moving objects in the ROI area of the screen for a second or two (the red boxed are at the top right part which tracks the hand movement).
+When starting, make sure to not have any moving objects in the ROI area of the screen for a second or two (the red boxed area at the top right part which tracks the hand movement).